aleksada/MultisiteHighFreqPG/README.md

 The file "99_make_all.R" offers a simple one-click way to reproduce all of the results.
 It will take several hours to run the programs.

 One can also run the scripts one by one by following the steps below.
-All of the scripts are self explained and writen in either .R or .Rmd format.
+All of the scripts are self-explained and written in either .R or .Rmd format.

 1. (optional) 01_gather_data.R file provides a automatic way to obtain the data used in this study.
 The downloaded data are stored in /data directory.
 Since the datasets are alreadly uploaded, you do not have to run this script.
 1. 02_describing_raw_data.Rmd file reads the raw data and provides some simple description.